VRay92/money-tracker/README.md

-Money Tracker is a web application for tracking users' income and expenses...
+Money Tracker is a web application for tracking users' income and expenses.

 * Features:
 - Record financial transactions, view a list of transactions and filter by category